Saka guru: Structure and construction

 Each wooden post of the saka guru has pens at both ends; the bottom pen fixes the post into the umpak; the top pen (purus pathok (the pile pen)) plugs into the hole of the two main beams.
 The first beam to be set is the pengeret (literally "cross beam"), then the second beam blandar (literally "beam") is set on top of the pengeret.
 The two beams lock together, receiving compression forces of the saka guru structure.

 Each wooden post of the saka guru also contains a hole at the upper portion, to be filled by the pen of secondary beams.
 The first beam is known as sunduk ("skewer") which also contains a pen known as purus wedokan ("female pen").
-The pen purus wedokan contains a hole which will be locked by a pen of a second beam after it is inserted into the saka guru.
+The pen purus wedokan contains a hole that will be locked by a pen of a second beam after it is inserted into the saka guru.
 The second beam is known as kili ("anchor"), while its pen is known as purus lanang ("male pen").
 The structural element of kili and sunduk stabilizes the saka guru structure.
 The Javanese term for pen is purus meaning the male sex organ.

-Upon the completion of all the plug-in procedure, the saka guru is stable and can support the roof on top of it.
+Upon the completion of all the plug-in procedures, the saka guru is stable and can support the roof on top of it.
 Two or three parallel beams join the post at its top.
 The posts may directly support roof trusses or roof beams.
-In the case of joglo, the main posts are usually topped by two sets of inward stepped wooden piles, tumpang sari, and outward stepped piles, elar.
+In the case of joglo, the main posts are usually topped by two sets of inward-stepped wooden piles, tumpang sari, and outward-stepped piles, elar.
 The number of steps in a tumpang sari reveals the status of the owner.

-The usur-duduk is hip rafter running from an external corner to the ridge that is called traditionally as molo.
+The usur-duduk is a hip rafter running from an external corner to the ridge that is traditionally called molo.

 Symbolism

 Saka guru consists of the word saka and guru.
 According to the Javanese text of Kawruh Kalang, the guru or "teacher" is a title given to the four wooden beams, while saka or "post" is for the four main posts.
 Thus the whole configuration is known as sakaguru, or more correctly sakaning guru or saka ingkang nyanggi guru (Javanese "the saka which supports the guru).

-In Indonesian language, the term saka guru is used to signifies a fundamental principle.
+In the Indonesian language, the term saka guru is used to signify a fundamental principle.
 For example, "the Indonesian Cooperative is the saka guru of the National Economy".